Milnor fibre boundary of a non-isolated surface singularity: The graph

-\begin{bekezdes} Deleting some of the information of $\gce$, we obtain another graph $G^1_{\C}$ (which looks like the weighted embedded resolution graph of a germ of an analytic function defined on a normal surface singularity): For any non-arrowhead vertex, or for any arrowhead with decoration $(1;0,1)$, replace the weight $(1;n,\nu)$ by $(\nu)$, and keep the genus-decorations of non-arrowheads.
+First, keep the genus-decorations of all non-arrowheads.
+Next, for any non-arrowhead vertex, and for any arrowhead with decoration $(1;0,1)$, replace the weight $(1;n,\nu)$ by $(\nu)$.
 The weight $(m;n,\nu)$ of an arrowhead vertex with $m>1$ is replaced by weight $(0)$.
-Notice also that all the decorations of the edges are $1$; they can be replaced by + (hence, they can be deleted by our convention).
-Finally, we determine the Euler numbers via (\ref{eq:2.2.1}) using edge--decorations $\epsilon_e=+$. \end{bekezdes}
+Furthermore, delete all old edge-decorations, and insert everywhere the new edge-decoration + (hence, they can be even omitted by our convention from \ref{ss:NSS}).
+Finally, we determine the Euler numbers via (\ref{eq:2.2.1}) using edge-decorations $\epsilon_e=+$. \end{bekezdes}